AGPlested/ASCAM/README.md

 If you don't have Git, you can just copy ASCAM directory and then navigate to it manually.

-Start ASCAM from within its own directory by executing the file `ASCAM`.
-(Enter `./ASCAM` in the terminal)
+Start ASCAM from within its own directory by executing the file `run`.
+(Enter `./run` in the terminal)

-There is an example raw data file in the ASCAM/data folder.
+There is an example raw data file of an AMPA receptor single channel patch in the ASCAM/data folder.
 This recording was sampled at 40 kHz.